-I am a BACP registered and accredited senior counsellor & psychotherapist with more than 25 years of clinical experience.
-I work with individuals and couples and support parents of children with mental health problems.
-I am also a qualified supervisor.
+I am a BACP accredited senior counsellor & psychotherapist with more than 25 years of clinical experience.
+I work with individuals and couples.
+I support parents of children with mental health problems.
+I am a qualified supervisor.

-In 2019 I completed a post qualifying course in couple therapy with Tavistock Relationships.
+In 2019 I completed an additional post qualifying course in couple therapy with Tavistock Relationships.
 This thorough training enabled me to develop a more in-depth understanding of the dynamics within couples and how to support couples more effectively.

 Prior to becoming a counsellor, I was a social worker within mental health.

 For more than 12 years I worked as a GP counsellor within the NHS.
 I have worked for a number of counselling agencies and ongoing in private practice.

-My specialism is in short-term counselling (please look on my website for further information), but I also offer other counselling contracts.
+I have a specialism is in short-term counselling (please look on my website for further information), but I also offer open-ended counselling contracts.

 The initial appointment with a new client or a new couple is used as a counselling assessment.
 This is an in-depth exploration about why the individual or couple is coming now, what they are looking & hoping for from counselling, their present situation and their past history.

 Seeking counselling is a brave step, especially if you have no previous experience.
 But it can be a huge relief to be with a professional person in a confidential space where only you matter.

-A qualified and experienced counsellor is trained to listen and sensitively explore personal difficulties, especially when the underlying cause may be emotional.
+A qualified and experienced counsellor or psychotherapist is trained to listen and sensitively explore personal difficulties, especially when the underlying cause may be emotional.
 Emotional difficulties can impact on everyday life enormously.
-These may be experienced mentally, physically or on a feeling level.
+These may be experienced mentally, physically or feeling based.